luxfi/LPs/LPs/lp-3525-lrc-3525-semi-fungible-token.md

 - Compatible with LRC-721 for NFT infrastructure
 - Value transfers enable fractional trades

+## Backwards Compatibility

+This standard is fully backwards compatible with existing contracts and infrastructure.
+The standard is additive and does not modify existing functionality.

 ## Security Considerations

 - Slot validation prevents cross-class transfers